apache/spark/docs/streaming-programming-guide.md

 ***

 ## Deploying Applications
-This section discussed the steps to deploy a Spark Streaming applications.
+This section discusses the steps to deploy a Spark Streaming application.

 ### Requirements
 {:.no_toc}